brenjohn/SoHPC_files_and_scripts/README.md

 ## Installing julia on Kay

-Download julia 1.6.2 and extract from the tar file
+From your home directory, download julia 1.6.2 and extract from the tar file

 ```
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.6/julia-1.6.2-linux-x86_64.tar.gz